-In the library table which opens, use the drop-down menu at the top to choose from Files, Playlists, or All items.
-By default 10 items are listed, but you can click the Show drop-down menu to change the list length to between 5 and 100 items.
-The search field on the top left (with a magnifying glass icon) can be used to refine your selection.
+In the library table which opens, the upper section is for the Advanced Search Options, which enable you to search within individual fields of the database such as Title or Creator.
 Like an Internet search engine, you do not have to type in the correct upper or lower case, press the Enter key, or even type the whole of the search term before matches from the Airtime library are displayed.